jae1911/sitecontent/content/pages/vrdevlog.md

 It's far from finished but a big step nonetheless.

 <iframe title="2023-12-24 12-53-11" width="560" height="315" src="https://v.j4.lc/videos/embed/0bdd9af9-60f4-4b5c-856f-73d216c112de" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups"></iframe>

+## 2023-12-25

+Today, small beta release, the 0.4.
+Here is the changelog:

+Added:
+- Base of hand menu
+- Holographic shader
+- Popup generation utility
+- DebugInfo library
+-- Shows game and computer performance RT if game is launched in debug mode
+- Complete logging framework
+-- Completely custom for now
+-- Dumps the computers stats on start
+-- Support log levelling
+- Basic metal shader
+- Touch buttons
+- Basic test spawnbox
+- Working graceful exit button
+- Discord RPC
+-- Discord RPC is done via an external library for now
+-- In the future, it will be switched to the official Discord game SDK
+- Basic home scene
+- Automatic publishing to Itch.io

+Patched:
+- Grip strenght for grab
+-- It is now easier to grab objects
+- Pin SDK version to avoid build issues
+- Bump Godot version to avoid build issues
+- Use built-in methods instead of relying on external package for stats
+- Make sure the C# language version is set on latest

+Changed:
+- Replaced placeholders to the studio assets